 My name is Bridgette Hill.
 I am from Old Massett on Queen Charlotte Islands from my mother’s side and my father is Cree and Ojibwa from Alberta.
-I am in my second year of the Business Administration program at UFV.
+I am in my third year of the Business Administration program at UFV.
 Once I meet the requirements, my goal is to switch into the degree program.
 My first year was a struggle because I didn’t know anyone and I was to shy to talk to anyone.
 The great people at the Indigenous Student Centre helped me with my courses, as well as applying for scholarships.
 In return, I would like to be able to help new students who might be in the position I once was.

 I feel honored to support the ISC center anyway I can and look forward to meeting new and current students!